gbkr/game_of_life/README.md

 devised.
 The mathematician, John von Neumann has estimated that a self-replicating pattern could even be created and estimates a minimum size for this object at ten trillion cells (approximately the number of molecules in a human cell).

 Gliders can be used to represent bit streams (the presence of a glider being a 1 and the absence a 0).
-Various pattern can be used to process these streams, thereby ensuring the computation of boolean and basic logic functions (AND/OR/NOT).
+Various patterns can be used to process these streams, thereby ensuring the computation of boolean and basic logic functions (AND/OR/NOT).

 The game can be used to implement both a [Universal Turing machine](http://www.igblan.free-online.co.uk/igblan/ca/) and also a [Von Neumann Universal Constructor](http://conwaylife.com/wiki/Universal_constructor).